 Day 8: Departure Day Zanzibar to Arusha

 Depending on your flight schedule and departure time, before departure time your guide will take you for the walking tour in Stone Town, which is the old city and cultural heart of Zanzibar and a UNESCO World Heritage Site.
-Famous for its winding alleys, bustling bazaars, sultan’s palace, mosques, House of Wonders, Portuguese fort and gardens and the extravagant merchants’ houses with their remarkably ornate doors then you will be transferred to the Airport to take a flight.
-If you are flying out from Dar es Salaam or Nairobi, we will arrange a connection, to catch your flight buck home, don’t forget to Come Buck.
+Famous for its winding alleys, bustling bazaars, sultan’s palace, mosques, House of Wonders, Portuguese fort and gardens, and the extravagant merchants’ houses with their remarkably ornate doors then you will be transferred to the Airport to take a flight.
+If you are flying out from Dar es Salaam or Nairobi, we will arrange a connection, to catch your flight back home, don’t forget to Come Buck.
 The Rest of the Group will continue to climb Kilimanjaro.
-The team for Kilimanjaro climbs at same same day we will gather in the evening at 5:30 pm or 06pm, for a pre-climb briefing and an equipment check it will depend what time you’ll will arrive from Zanzibar overnight at Mvuli Hotel
+The team for Kilimanjaro climbs at the same day we will gather in the evening at 5:30 pm or 06 pm, for a pre-climb briefing and an equipment check it will depend on what time you’ll arrive from Zanzibar overnight at Mvuli Hotel

 - All transfers while in Zanzibar.

 - All entries fees as listed in the itinerary

 - All accommodations on bed & breakfast

 - Pick up from hotel to Airport for flight